Authentication WhatsApp Templates : Meaning, Examples & More

 Authentication templates are designed for login verification, password reset requests, two-factor authentication (2FA), signup verification, transaction confirmation, device authentication, and account recovery.

-Organizations commonly use WhatsApp authentication templates to replace traditional SMS OTP systems, offering faster delivery, higher open rates, and more reliable customer verification at scale.
+Organizations commonly use WhatsApp Business API authentication templates to replace traditional SMS OTP systems.
+It offers faster delivery, higher open rates, and more reliable customer verification at scale.

 Why Businesses Use Authentication Templates